Optical manipulation of Rashba-split 2-Dimensional Electron Gas

 In pursuance of determining the impact of the optical excitation on the Rashba effect, we perform TR-ARPES on a sample with a higher concentration of deposited alkali atoms, so that energy and momentum splittings are better distinguished.
 The results of this experiment are shown in Fig.\,\ref{fig:fig3}.
 In panel \textbf{a}, the dispersion is shown for three pump-probe delays ($\Delta$t=-0.5, 0, and 8\,ps).
 We observe that both QWSs (parabolic bands) are populated before pump arrival, with energy minima at -114 and -13\,meV, and QWS1 exhibits a visible and strong Rashba splitting.
 Differential ARPES maps [$I(\mathbf{k},E,t)-I(\mathbf{k},E,-0.5$\,ps)] of the 0 and 8\,ps delays are also shown, highlighting the pump-induced modification of the QWSs.
 At time zero, the optical excitation creates an electron population (depletion) above (below) E$_{Fn}$, but shows no appreciable change in dispersion.
 However, at 8\,ps, while the TSS shows no significant change, both QWSs shift downwards in response to an increase in surface charge, similarly to what was reported in Fig.\,\ref{fig:fig2}(c).
 This is further emphasized in Fig\,\ref{fig:fig3}\textbf{b} where the time dependent energy shifts of the QWSs at Brillouin zone center are displayed.
 For both QWSs, the energy minimum shows a fluctuation at short timescales before eventually settling to lower energy.
 We fit the curves in Fig.\,\ref{fig:fig3}\textbf{b} with a phenomenological model that includes two exponentially decaying processes, shown in purple and cyan respectively (note that the latter curve appears flat because of a long decay time).
 The first process acts to increase the QWSs' energy, peaking at approximately 1.5\,ps after the pump excitation, and decaying within 3\,ps.
-This characteristic timescale follows that of the electron population above the Fermi level in TIs \cite{Sobota:2014}; therefore, we attribute this process to a non-thermal (NT) effect given by the presence of hot carriers close to E$_{Fn}$.
+The dynamics of this components follows the same temporal evolution of the electronic temperature in the system (shown in Supplementary Information), and the timescales are characteristic of the optically-driven electron population above the Fermi level in TIs \cite{Sobota:2014}; therefore, we attribute this process to an effect caused by the presence of hot carriers (HC) close to E$_{Fn}$.
+The effect of HC on the surface potential can be extremely complex, but it is likely that, the mobile hot carriers further screen the built-in electric field, causing the QWSs' to shift to higher energy.
 The second and more interesting process is a long-lasting shift of the QWSs to lower energy, that emerges as a consequence of an increase in the surface electron population and variation of the electrostatic environment.
 This process -- as we will show in detail -- is given by a photovoltage (PV) effect, and it is the central mechanism of this work.
 The effect of the PV arises within a few hundred femtoseconds and alters the energy and density of the QWSs over hundreds of picoseconds.